Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 The response includes a collection object that contains an array of ProductAvails objects.
 Each ProductAvails object contains the available quantity and pricing information for a product.
 The number of available impressions returned will be either the specified quantity, if the requested quantity is available, or less if there is fewer quantity available.

-Note that the caller should not use this call to determine the maximum available impressions.
-Instead, they should use /products or /products/search which returns the estimated daily availability and base pricing details.
-If they use the avails search for product catalogue purposes, they will likely display inaccurate pricing information to the user.
-For example, the pricing for 500,000,000 impressions may be less than the pricing for 100,000 impressions, which may lead the user to mistakenly believe that they&#39;re getting the impressions for $5.00 CPM instead of $15.00 CPM.

 ## 8.8 Creating an Order

 An order is the parent container for lines.
 To add an order, send a POST request to /accounts/{id}/orders.
 The body of the request is an Order object, which specifies directional start and end dates, estimated budget, currency, and preferred billing method.
 The response includes the Location header that contains the URI to the new order.